Frostquill/Horiseon/README.md

 The following changes were made in an effort to meet the following standards:

--CSS showed repetitive styles for multiple classes, CSS condensed to allow same styles to apply to multiple areas of document -HTML elements modified to allow semantic flow of document -Accessibility increased to allow screen reader to operate on navigation bar.-Multiple Comments added in both CSS and HTML document to allow easier viewing of documents, -HTML Doc. organized according to proper section.
+-CSS showed repetitive styles for multiple classes, CSS condensed to allow same styles to apply to multiple areas of document

+-HTML elements modified to allow semantic flow of document

+-Accessibility increased to allow screen reader to operate on navigation bar.

+-Multiple Comments added in both CSS and HTML document to allow easier viewing of documents,

+-HTML Doc. organized according to proper section.

 -CSS selectors and properties reorganized in order to organize structure.

  Please review and provide feedback neccessary in an effort to further progress on webpage.